Kabuliwalas of Kolkata worry about kin back home as Taliban seize power in Afghanistan | Entertainment

 According to some Afghan residents of the city, with the advent of the easy banking system, microfinance companies, Kabuliwalas are struggling to keep their business afloat.

-Such is the dismal state of affairs that the number of Afghans in the city has come down from 10,000 in 2001 to just around 1,000 at present.
+Such is the dismal state of affairs that the number of Afghans in the city has come down from 10,000 in 2001 to a little over 1,000 at present.
 Many of them went back to Afghanistan after peace returned to the country, following its first parliamentary elections in 2005.

 Official sources said there are around 15-20 Afghan kothis or tenements left in the city where the Pathans live with their friends and families.

-Mullah Khan, who has been residing in the city for the last four decades, lamented that he wanted to spend his retired life in his hometown in Kandahar, but now that seems to be a distant dream.
+Mullah Khan, who has been residing in Kolkata for the last four decades, lamented that he wanted to spend his retired life in his hometown in Kandahar, but that seems to be a distant dream, given the circumstances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)